Authority Dog Food Review (Canned)

 Calorie Weighted Basis 31% 51% 18%

-The third ingredient is chicken.
-Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.2
+The first ingredient is chicken.
+Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

-The sixth ingredient lists carrots.
+The fourth ingredient is carrots.
 Carrots are rich in beta-carotene, minerals and dietary fiber.

 Some denounce beet pulp as an inexpensive filler while others cite its outstanding intestinal health and blood sugar benefits.